skibblenybbles/django-commando/README.md

 It's important that these management commands appear at the end of `INSTALLED_APPS`.
-Django searches for management commands in the opposite order of its tools like template loaders and static files finders.
+Django searches for management commands in the opposite order of its other tools like template loaders and static files finders.
 It will search the `INSTALLED_APPS` setting in reverse until it finds the command.
 Here, `"commando.contrib.south"` appears below `"south"`, so when we run a `south` command, `commando`'s version in `command.contrib.south` will be called.